• Key supplier to the NHS

 Because of this, Mucosal Pressure Ulcers (MPrU) are pressure ulcers found on mucous membranes with a history of a medical device in use at the location of the ulcer.

-Can Pressure Sores Be Treated?
+Can Pressure Sores be Treated?

-Treating unstageable pressure sores is a longer process, the pressure wound is first put through a debridement process where the wound is cleaned, infected tissue and other debris is removed.
+Treating unstageable pressure sores is a longer process, the pressure wound is first put through a debridement process where the wound is cleaned, and infected tissue and other debris is removed.
+Debridement is done so that the wound can be properly staged and treated.

 There are various treatment methods available for multiple stages of pressure injuries and the correct treatment method varies depending on the seriousness of the ulcer.